-These Cajun Salmon Tacos are served with a quick and easy Avocado and Lime dressing for a tasty 30 minute meal for all the family.
+These easy Cajun Salmon Tacos are served with a quick and creamy avocado and lime dressing for a utterly delicious and sociable 30 minute meal that the whole family will love.

 Why is it that children (read: ALL OF US) enjoy a meal so much more when we’ve built it with our own hands?
 Of course, it’s because we can fill each mouthful with exactly what we fancy from the table.